 Watch artistic director Ben Crick's video about the project:

-We will make six short films.
-This will be a collaborative project combining the Camerata’s musical virtuosity with the theatrical mastery and technical wizardry of our project partners.
-We will use actors to narrate the selected stories and we are commissioning six talented composers to write music inspired by the stories.
+We will make a series of short films.
+This will be a collaborative project combining the Camerata?s musical virtuosity with the theatrical mastery and technical wizardry of our project partners.
+We will use actors to narrate the selected stories and we are commissioning a variety of talented composers to write music inspired by the stories.
 The finished films will be available to watch online in November 2020.